 Medical assistants take on the tedious tasks in the medical field that other professionals need to work efficiently.
 Most of the work in this profession is clerical and clinical, such as scheduling patient appointments and writing down medical histories.
 A medical assistant may jot down a patient’s height, weight, and symptoms before a doctor assesses the patient.
 He may also give shots and prepare blood work for the lab.
 The specific job description you may have as a medical assistant will depend on the doctor’s office or hospital you work for.
 You can talk to other medical assistants in your area to find out what life is like for them on a daily basis.

 Medical assistants are in high demand across the country right now.
 With just a couple years of training, you can practically be guaranteed a job.
 Many medical assistants go back to school to become nurses, lab techs, and more.
 Others are plenty happy working in this field.
-No matter what your goals are, you can achieve them as a medical assistant.
+No matter what your goals are, you can achieve them as you learn how to become a medical assistant.

 The average medical assistant in America earns $13.87 an hour.